 ❖ Combine the study of key aspects of modern society with training from experts in research methods, including our innovative research data studio

 ❖ Enhance your ability to work in education, social and public policy, communications and public affairs, social and political research, and a variety of other areas

-❖ Seminars are led by departmental staff involved in research networks and projects across Europe, Asia, Africa and the Americas
+❖ Join in Seminars led by departmental staff involved in research networks and projects across Europe, Asia, Africa and the Americas

 ❖ Carry out your own research in writing your research thesis

 ❖ Learn in a dynamic, friendly and supportive department and be part of a lively postgrad community

 As a Masters student you will: